mdulin2/SpokaneCTF/Potential_Challenges.md

 	- **Finished**
 - Command Injection (Vanessa)
 	- Basic PHP site that takes in an arbitrary users command to execute something bad on the system.
-- Logic Question (Max)
+- Logic Question (Rodney)
 	- In the 'logic' directory.
-Getting close to being done.

 Write Ups:
 - For all of the vulnerabilities for the Wargames, an answer needs to be given, to one of the judges, on how to patch the vulnerabilities.